alukosdev/ccsp/index/terminology.md

 A variation to the Smurf attack is the Fraggle attack.
 The attack is essentially the same as the Smurf attack but instead of sending an ICMP echo request to the direct broadcast address, it sends UDP packets.

+==- Functionality Replication
+Used to duplicate processing capability at a secondary location.
+The secondary location could be with the same CSP or it could be a different CSP.
+It occurs anytime a needed *function*, including DNS, database, or other functionality is replicated to a CSP's other facilities.
+==-

 ## G-I

 ### G

+==- Gap Analysis
+To create an accurate frame of reference, a gap analysis is conducted.
+This is like a lightweight audit in that there are generally findings of weaknesses or vulnerabilities, but the purpose is to identify those weaknesses so they can be remediated prior to any actual audit work.
+It also provides a starting point for those organizations in the early stages of an information system program development, providing them with a clear starting point.

+Gap analysis benchmarks and identifies relevant gaps against specified frameworks or standards.
+This includes reviewing the organization's current position/performance as revealed by an audit against a given standard.

+The value of such an assessment is often determined based on what you did not know or for an independent resource to communicate to relevant management or senior personnel such risks, as opposed to internal resources saying what you need or should be doing.

+Typically, resources or personnel who are not engaged or functioning within the area of scope perform gap analysis.
+The use of independent or impartial resources is best served to ensure there are no conflicts or favoritism.
+Perspectives gained from people outside the audit target are invaluable because they may see possibilities and opportunities revealed by the audit, whereas the personnel in the target department may be constrained by habit and tradition.
+==-

 #### Generally Accepted Accounting Practices \(GAAP\)